-96% of participants said that they would recommend this course to colleagues
+96% of participants said they would recommend this course to colleagues

-98% of participants said that they received helpful feedback and support from facilitators
+98% of participants said they received helpful feedback and support from facilitators

 "If you want to learn about the environment of an all-girls' school, you should take this course.
 It provides research, suggestions, offers case studies and is a perfect blend of academic discourse and practical teaching strategies." -Molly McAleer, Richmond, Virginia